 Sunset Cliffs Natural Park

 Why Sunset Cliffs Natural Park?
-Well, I have always wanted to go down unto the beach here as we always hike up above on the 18-acre linear trail, which runs parallel to the Pacific Ocean.
+Well, I have always wanted to go to the beach here as we always hike above the 18-acre linear trail, which runs parallel to the Pacific Ocean.

 Danger!
 Beware!
 The Cliffs are Very Dangerous!

-It must be noted, right off the bat, that this area is hazardous.
-In fact, from the years 2005 – 2018, there were 24 deaths and 49 severe injuries from in and around the waters of Sunset Cliffs.
-Almost all were from out of town.
-There are many signs all up and down the linear trail that warns of the cliffs’ danger being unstable.
+Right off the bat, it must be noted that this area is hazardous.
+In fact, from 2005 – 2018, there were 24 deaths and 49 severe injuries in and around the waters of Sunset Cliffs, and almost all were from out of town.
+There are many signs up and down the linear trail that warn of the cliffs’ danger being unstable.

 Please be very careful and do not walk too close to the edge.
-If you would like more information, I linked a relevant article up above, showing where each injury occurred.
+If you want more information, I linked a relevant article above, showing where each injury occurred.

 Going Down to Garbage Beach

 Sunset Cliffs Natural Park- Hillside Park (50 acres) is located at Sunset Cliffs Blvd and Ladera Street.
-Here on the corner, you will find a metal staircase that will take you down to the rocks below.
-Usually, you are not able to walk on these rocks without getting a little wet.
+On the corner, you will find a metal staircase that will take you down to the rocks below.
+Usually, you cannot walk on these rocks without getting a little wet.

-But today, the stones are nice and dry, but we made sure to stay away from the stones with algae as they are very slippery.
+But today, the stones are nice and dry, but we made sure to stay away from those rocks with algae as they are very slippery.
 We also consciously tried to stay away from anything living on the rocks.
 At times this was not easy, especially when faced with the fact that there is just one way to go regardless.

-At the south end of the rocks, we finally arrive on the sand.
+We finally arrive on the sand at the south end of the rocks.
 Almost immediately to the left, there is a rope.
-It quickly came to me that this is the infamous way down to the beach that I have only heard about.
+I quickly realized that this was the infamous way down to the beach I had only heard about.

 I saw one woman coming down the rope with a small-mid size dog.
 I couldn’t even imagine doing such a thing, but these two seemed to know what they were doing.